 Let’s get started, shall we?
 Below is the list of all the essential statistics interview questions and answers.

-Here is a comprehensive list of questions that you can prepare for your interview in the same field.
+Here is a comprehensive list of basic statistics questions and answers that you can prepare for your interview in the same field.

 It is also used in the following areas:

 Data Science Training - Using R and Python

 Ans:- Data Science is a science that is led by data.
 It includes the interdisciplinary fields of scientific methods, algorithms, and even the process for extracting insights from the data.
 The data can be either structured or unstructured.
 There are many similarities between data science and data mining as both useful abstract information from the data.
 Now, data science also includes mathematical statistics and computer science and its applications.
 It is by the combination of statistics, visualization, and applied mathematics and computer science that data science can convert a vast amount of data into insights and knowledge.
 Thus, statistics from the main part of data science it is a branch of mathematical commerce with the collection, analysis, interpretation, organization, and presentation of data.

 Ans:- Both correlation and covariance are basically two concepts of mathematics that are widely used in statistics.
 They not only help in establishing the relations between two random variables but also help in measuring the dependency between the two.
 Although the work between these two mathematical terms is similar, they are quite different from each other.

 Ans:- Bayesian rests on the data which is observed in reality and further considers the probability distribution on the hypothesis.

 Ans:- Frequentists rest on the hypothesis of choice and further consider the probability distribution on the data, whether it is observed or not.

 Ans:- The probability of some of the observed outcomes under specific parameter values is regarded as the likelihood of the set of parameter values under certain observed outcomes.